Chief Executive Officer

 Michele Neisemann has extensive experience in executive administration, human resources, operations, and project management in the R&D sector.

 Michele was integral in implementing start-up systems and arrangements for BioCurate in its first full year of operation.
-With the company now moving into the fully operational phase, Michele has responsibility for refining and consolidating these processes to ensure projects entering BioCurate’s pipeline are well supported organisationally and for general administrative, operational and systems technical support across all functions.
+With the company now in full operational phase, Michele has responsibility for refining and consolidating these processes to ensure projects entering BioCurate’s pipeline are well supported organisationally and for general administrative, operational and systems technical support across all functions.

 Prior to joining the Company, Michele held senior administrative and project roles at CSL, the Australian Stem Cell Centre, the Gene CRC, Cerylid, and AMRAD Corporation.